google-deepmind/ferminet/README.md

 [pmap](https://jax.readthedocs.io/en/latest/jax.html#parallelization-pmap).
 Multiple GPUs will be automatically detected and used if available.

+### Inference

+After training, it is useful to run calculations of the energy and other observables over many time steps with the parameters fixed to accumulate low-variance estimates of physical quantities.
+To do this, just re-run the same command used for training with the flag `--config.optim.optimizer 'none'`.
+Make sure that either the value of `cfg.log.save_path` is the same, or that the value of `cfg.log.restore_path` is set to the value of `cfg.log.save_path` from the original training run.

+It can also be useful to accumulate statistics about observables at inference time which were not included in the original training run.
+Spin magnitude, dipole moments and density matrices can be tracked by adding `--config.observables.s2`, `--config.observables.dipole` and `--config.observables.density` to the command line if they are not set to true in the config file.

 ## Excited States

 Excited state properties of systems can be calculated using the [Natural Excited